Serial Jobs¶

 The symbol #

-is a comment in a bash script, and Slurm
+is a comment in the bash script, and Slurm

 understands #SBATCH